PatAltimore/Docs/readme.md

 #### Large submissions: creating your own local repository

-If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to manually create your GitHub fork, then clone the fork down to your local computer.
+If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, it is recommended that you first open an issue in the associated docs.microsoft.com repository to discuss the nature of your change and get approval.
+With substantial changes, you will need to manually create your GitHub fork, then clone the fork down to your local computer.
 A *fork* is a GitHub-based replica of the main repository, under your GitHub account, which provides you with a working copy which you can use in isolation.
 It is from your fork that you will create Pull Requests, which will target a docs.microsoft.com repository.
-Similarly, a *clone* is a local based replica of repository which, in this case, will be a clone of your fork.
+Similarly, a *clone* is a local based replica of the repository which, in this case, will be a clone of your fork.
 The clone allows you to work on Git repositories offline, and using more powerful native software/tools.

 If you're not already familiar with making Github contributions, you will also need to install a local Git tool such as Git Bash, a Markdown editor, and learn some Git commands.
 The [Get started using a local repository](#get-started-using-a-local-repository) section will have more details on this.
-This may seem confusing if you've never used Git or Github, but after a few weeks of usage, it will become second nature.
+This may seem confusing if you've never used Git or GitHub, but after a few weeks of usage, it will become second nature.

 #### Additional considerations